karpes/SFellow/docs/deploy.md

 - **Deploy Current File** — the file in the editor;
 - right-click in the project tree → **Deploy** — whatever you selected, one file or a folder;
-- **Changed Files** — everything you have edited since the last deploy.
+- **Changed Files** — everything that differs from what last went to the org.

 **What it does not do.** It does not resolve conflicts.
 If somebody changed the same component in the org, the deploy fails on a conflict and you decide what to do — SFellow will not pick a winner for you.